Being white and “whiteness” are not the same things. I want to share with you what I learned about how “whiteness is a thing.”

 Building stamina for difficult conversations about racism is the calling of these times and Soul Force Politics uses radical love as a teaching tool to facilitate this growth.

-If we start from the premise that all white people are racist – not from a desire to be, but because our culture grooms us to be without our awareness or consent – then we spend less time justifying our intentions and more time listening and learning about the impact of our actions; we give up concerns of being accused or attacked and give space for reflection and apology; we abandon the shame and umbrage and soften to better understand, engage, believe, and change.
+If we start from the premise that people are racist – not from a desire to be, but because our culture grooms us to be without our awareness or consent – then we spend less time justifying our intentions and more time listening and learning about the impact of our actions; we give up concerns of being accused or attacked and give space for reflection and apology; we abandon the shame and umbrage and soften to better understand, engage, believe, and change.

 Can you feel the expansiveness in this?
 It is the feeling of freedom.
 We trade guilt for liberation.
 We trade the mind’s illusion for the heart’s wisdom.
 We trade false narratives for the truth that sets us free.
 And we trade our politics of separation for unity consciousness.